deep clean10 min

 What You'll Need

-Vacuum cleaner with attachments
+Vacuum cleaner with a hose and swappable attachments

 Baking soda